 Warm-mist versus cool-mist humidifier: Which is better for a cold?

-For their safety, always use cool-mist humidifiers for children.
+For safety, always use cool-mist humidifiers for children.
 Hot water or steam from a warm-mist humidifier or steam vaporizer can burn a child if he or she gets too close.
-In the event of a spill, hot water might also burn.
+Hot water might also cause burns in the event of a spill.

 If you use a humidifier, be sure to keep it clean to prevent mineral buildup and the growth of bacteria and molds.
 Humidifiers that hold standing water, particularly cool-mist humidifiers, can disperse these materials into the air.
 Warm-mist humidifiers generally disperse less, if any, of these materials into the air.

 Emptying the tank and drying all surfaces of the humidifier daily is one way to safely keep it clean.
-Also, consider refilling the tank with bottled water that is labeled "distilled" or "purified," both of which contain lower mineral content than most tap water.
+Also, consider refilling the tank with bottled water labeled "distilled" or "purified," which has a lower mineral content than most tap water.